hlx17/Beijing_TransportationNetworks/readme.txt

 Data has been deleted due to the confidentiality agreement.
-Other case data is easy to find on the web, the source code of SOCP and LP please visit: https://github.com/hlx17/Source-code-of-SOCP-and-LP
+Other case data is easy to find on the web.